alexandreklotz/QuickDesk/DEV_CHANGELOG.md

 # QuickDesk Lite Coding Changelog
 ***
+## 25/01/2022
+`Security implementation still ongoing.`
+* The "UserType" management in the Post and Put Mappings in "UtilisateurController" have been updated -> The usertype has been replaced by the new Roles entity
+* Some variables have been refactored.
+* New boolean has been created in the "Team" entity -> techTeam.
+This boolean will allow the admins to create specific technical teams.
+This boolean will also be used to filter teams that can handle tickets.
+* New UUID value "assignedAdmin" has been created in the "Ticket" entity.
+This variable will contain the assigned admin's UUID.
+* The "TECH" role has been removed.
+There will only be admins.
+* The "ManyToMany" between "Utilisateur" and "Ticket" has been modified to a "ManyToOne / OneToMany".
+The "assignedAdmin" value is the main reason for this change.

+I decided to finally push my work to github since i will not rollback these changes.
+Security should be working fine but i can't authenticate on my API through postman for some reason.
+I therefore can't send JSON forms to my API with this tool.
+Once i will have found a way to get postman to work, i'll finish my testing and finalize some requests.
+I will then finalize security and start developing the front-end.
+***
+## 22/01/2022
+`Security implementation is ongoing.
+Most of the modifications below have been done as a consequence of that.`<br>
+* "Admn" and its controller/repository/relations have been deleted, it will definitely generate issues with security.
+* The relation between "Ticket" and "Utilisateur" will be modified to a ManyToMany.
+* "utilEnabled" boolean has been created in the "Utilisateur" entity.
+The PostMapping to create a new user has been modified accordingly.
+* Creation of a new entity "Roles".
+It will be required to retrieve the role of each user to get the security to work properly.
+The UserType enum and AdmnType enum have been deleted, this Roles entity will contain the 4 user types : vip, user, tech and admin.
+* "AdmnView" in CustomJsonView has been replaced by "RolesView"
+* Creation of "import.sql".
+It will allow me to populate the database with default users etc. The "application.properties" file has been modified to generate the schema.
+* The "creationDate" property in "Utilisateur" is now nullable.
+The frontend and PostMapping will be setup in a way to automatically add the creation date in this field.
+* The Post and Put Mappings in the "TicketController" have been updated accordingly to the ManyToMany relation between "Utilisateur" and "Ticket".
+***
+## 18/01/2022
+`Implementation of spring security has been started on this day.`
+* Security dependencies have been added in the pom.xml file.
+* Creation of a new package : `Configuration`.
+This package will contain all the config files for the security dependencies.
+* A passwordencoder bean has been created in the SpringSecurityConfig file.
+All users/admins passwords will be encrypted when created.

+Today's work hasn't been pushed to github since i'm still experimenting.
+I don't want to rollback the repo if anything goes wrong.
+A few things are still unclear to me regarding security and stuff, i need to see how i can use JDBC users to login.
+I might need to delete the "Admn" entity and its controller/repository, it may cause trouble regarding security implementation.
+It would also simplify the way this software will work.
+A few methods will need to be modified if i delete this entity but nothing impossible.
+I think that i'll also keep using UUIDs for "Utilisateur" and "Team".
+***
 ## 17/01/2022
 * The PostMethod in "CommentController" has been slightly modified to return a ResponseEntity depending on the outcome of the request.
 * "admnMailAddr" field added in Admn class.
 This field and the admnLogin field have been set as unique fields to avoid duplicates.